Sawuare/misk/README.txt

-  hacc - print random characters in random colors and positions until interrupted hqz-fb - display HQZ images on the Linux framebuffer device hqz-png - write an HQZ image to a PNG file hqz-seq - write some HQZ Q-sequences hqz.h - code for HQZ images hxy - write an HXY image to a PNG file limits - print every standard limit in <limits.h>
+  hacc - print random characters in random colors and positions until interrupted hqz-fb - display HQZ images on the Linux framebuffer device hqz-png - write an HQZ image to a PNG file hqz-seq - write some HQZ q-sequences hqz.h - code for HQZ images hxy - write an HXY image to a PNG file limits - print every standard limit in <limits.h>